Saudi Aramco lines up banks for bond sale -sources

-DUBAI (Reuters) -Saudi Arabian oil group Aramco has lined up banks to help it arrange a sale of U.S. dollar-denominated bonds, three sources said, seeking to raise money ahead of large commitments for its major shareholder, the Saudi government.
+Saudi Arabian oil group Aramco (2222.SE)has lined up banks to help it arrange a sale of U.S. dollar-denominated bonds, three sources said, seeking to raise money ahead of large commitments for its major shareholder, the Saudi government.

 Aramco was widely expected to become a regular bond issuer after its debut $12 billion bond deal in 2019 was followed by an $8 billion, five-part transaction in November last year.

-A large group of banks has been hired for the deal, including First Abu Dhabi Bank , HSBC , NCB Capital and Standard Chartered , said one of the sources.
+A large group of banks has been hired for the deal, including First Abu Dhabi Bank (FAB.AD), HSBC (HSBA.L), NCB Capital (1180.SE)and Standard Chartered (STAN.L), said one of the sources.

 The energy giant is expected to raise up to $5 billion and the deal, which would be through sukuk, or Islamic bonds, is expected in the next few weeks.